RibbonCommunications/sbc_aws_cloudformation/README.md

 Ribbon has created a matrix that contains all of the tagged releases of the Ribbon SBC Cloud Formation Templates (CFTs) for Amazon AWS.
 See the [AWS SBC Matrix](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/aws-sbc-version-matrix.md).

-**Quick Start**

-The quickstart template allows you to quickly launch a High Availability SBC Cluster with High Availability Front End into AWS to demonstrate the recommended typical High Availability deployment model.

-For detailed information, we recommend you first see the [Ribbon High-Availabilty SBC with HFE](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/highavailabilityhfe/existing-stack/byol/HFEautoSubnet.md) deployment description.

 **All Ribbon SBC Supported templates for AWS**

 To see a list of all of our supported AWS CloudFormation templates, see the [**AWS SBC Supported Template index**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/aws-sbc-template-index.md).